 Work 1 sc in the corner ch-sp of the second motif, ch 1, drop the loop off your hook and insert hook from front to back into the corner ch-sp of the first motif, pull the loop through, work 1 sc in same corner ch-sp of the second motif, *ch 1, drop loop again and pull it up in opposite ch-2 sp of the first motif, ch 1 again and work 1 sc in next ch-2 sp on the second motif, repeat from * 2 more times with the second time ending with the sc in the corner ch-1 sp of the second motif, ch 1, drop the loop off your hook and insert hook from front to back into the corner ch-sp of the first motif, pull the loop through, work 1 sc in same corner ch-sp of the second motif.
 Now your motifs should be joined on one side and you can continue working Round 4 as usual the rest of the way around your second motif.

 Did I lose you?
+I hope not.
 Are you ready to join the next one?

 You join your third motif and each one that follows the same way as you joined the first two, except now you will be joining across two sides of the hexagon.
 Keep joining and arranging the hexagons until you reach your desired layout.